krgough/rpi-commission-scripts/README.md

 ./commissionScript - Updates the apt packages then installs various dependencies
                      edits vim config so that backspace and arrow keys works correctly

-./hostnameScript <devices-rpiXX.local>  # Relace xx with the rPi number - Sets the hostname to a user friendly name.

 For creating reverse tunnels to a test server:

 1. Create keys for the rPi to login to the server